• Skip to primary navigation

 Once you've done all the prep, the cooking part is a breeze!

-• Head the oil in a wok or large frying pan (with a lid) and then saute the onions, spring onions, garlic, ginger, lemongrass and chili over a low heat until softened.
+• Heat the oil in a wok or large frying pan (with a lid) and then saute the onions, spring onions, garlic, ginger, lemongrass and chilli over low heat until softened.

-• Tip – I turn the heat down as low as it will go and cover with a lid and allow to sweat slowly.
+• Tip - I turn the heat down as low as it will go, cover the wok with a lid and allow the onions to sweat slowly.
 When you remove the lid from the pan you will already start to get the Thai aromas coming through.

 • Once the onions are softened, turn up the heat and add the chicken and shrimp and stir fry, stirring continuously, until the chicken is browned on the outside and the shrimps have turned pink.
 Don't overcook - the chicken and shrimp will continue to cook along with the vegetables.